1. Introduction

 | Flag | A single triggered detector, with a severity level, a count, and a human-readable detail string. |

-| Signal family | A category grouping detectors by the type of evidence they collect. |
+| Signal family | A category grouping detectors by the type of evidence they collect (six families: lexical, meta, structure, rhetoric, persona, style). |

 | Severity | One of high, medium, or low, assigned per detector based on signal specificity. |

-| Direct leak pattern | A detector whose signal is highly specific to AI output and triggers a score bonus independent of co-occurrence. |
+| Direct leak pattern | A detector whose signal is highly specific to AI output (assistant-persona phrasing, AI self-disclosure).
+Surfaced as a marker on the flag. |

 3. Input Requirements